tannal/tannal.glitch.me/exchange.md

 WHERE query LIKE '%the%'
 OR answer LIKE '%the%';

+SELECT * FROM chat
+WHERE query LIKE '%How%'
+OR answer LIKE '%How%';

+SELECT * FROM chat
+WHERE query ILIKE '%postgresql%'
+OR answer ILIKE '%postgresql%';

 INSERT INTO chat (query, answer) VALUES
 ('How to write unit tests in JavaScript?', 'When writing unit tests in JavaScript, one can use frameworks like Jest or Mocha...'),